-In other words, the role of project manager as an Augmenter of capabilities is crucial.
+In other words, the role of the project manager as an Augmenter of capabilities is crucial.

-It is one of the project manager responsibilities to see that all tasks and everyone’s contribution is recorded for reference during and after the gestation of a project.
+It is one of the project manager’s responsibilities to see that all tasks and everyone’s contributions are recorded for reference during and after the gestation of a project.

-Thus, the role of project manager as a Chronicler of a project lifecycle is clear.
+Thus, the role of the project manager as a Chronicler of a project lifecycle is clear.

 It is not enough for a project manager to record and document project details, but it should be done in such a way that stakeholders and anyone interested in the project understand every nuance.